A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Robot-Assisted Bite Acquisition Experiments

 \textbf{User Studies.} We conducted three IRB-approved studies to evaluate algorithm task success and querying workload: two in-lab studies, and one in-home study involving two individuals with severe mobility limitations.
-All studies use a Kinova Gen3 6-DoF arm with a Robotiq 2F-85 gripper, and we replicate a custom-designed feeding tool for the user studies \cite{jenamani2024flair}.
-A key methodological feature of both of our in-lab studies, which supports ecological validity, is the emulation of mobility constraints in participants without pre-existing mobility impairments using occupational therapy resistance bands \cite{liu2025grace} (Fig. \ref{fig:experimental-design} (left)).
+All studies use a Kinova Gen3 6-DoF arm with a Robotiq 2F-85 gripper, and we replicate a custom-designed feeding tool for the studies \cite{jenamani2024flair}.
+A key methodological feature of both of in-lab studies, supporting ecological validity, is the emulation of mobility constraints in participants without pre-existing mobility impairments using occupational therapy resistance bands \cite{liu2025grace} (Fig. \ref{fig:experimental-design} (left)).

-For each method, the robot acquires 5 food items from a plate, with a maximum of 3 acquisition attempts per item to maintain a reasonable study duration.
-The robot may ask 4 types of queries, corresponding to each module in the bite acquisition system (Appendix \ref{sec:bite-acq-queries}).
-The method and plate sequences are both counterbalanced across the users in each study (Fig. \ref{fig:experimental-design} (middle, top)).
+For each method, the robot acquires 5 food items from a plate, with a maximum of 3 acquisition attempts per item for a reasonable study duration.
+The robot may ask 4 types of queries, one for each bite acquisition module (App. \appref{sec:bite-acq-queries}).
+The method and plate sequences are counterbalanced across users in each study (Fig. \ref{fig:experimental-design} (middle, top)).